hoprnet/hoprnet/UNRELEASED_TOKENS.md

 16Uiu2HAmQBZA4TzjKjU5fpCSprGuM2y8mpepNwMS6ZKFATiKg68h
 ```

-2. PM creates a github issue containing the email's content and assigns a [team member](#who-is-team-member) to tackle.
+2. One of the [Representantives](./.processes/development.md#representantives) creates a github issue containing the email's content.
 Any personally identifyable data should be removed from the email.
+Issue is treated as a [Fire alarm](./.processes/development.md#fire-alarm).
 3. Team member must then verify the validity of the request:

    1. User has indeed signed the right message: